 JVS job seekers come from all walks of life — entry to executive-level.
-We focus our training programs on industries where we have training expertise and strong employer partners, such as healthcare, financial services and technology.
+We focus our training programs on industries where we have training expertise and strong employer partners, such as healthcare, skilled trades, and technology.

 Where do I start?

 A great place to start is our Welcome Session – You can now watch our Welcome Session online here.

 How is JVS Jewish?
 Do I need to be Jewish to get help from JVS?

 JVS (Jewish Vocational Service) is grounded in Jewish values to repair the world (in Hebrew, “tikkun olam”) starting with our own Bay Area community by helping people to build skills, find work and transform their lives.
 You do not have to be Jewish to get help from JVS.
 We celebrate diversity and welcome job seekers from all cultural and religious backgrounds.

 What is underemployed?

 The definition of underemployed is someone who lost their job during or after the recent recession and have obtained only episodic, short-term, or part-time employment but have not yet reconnected with a full-time job commensurate with the individual’s level of education, skills, and previous wage or salary earned prior to the individual’s loss of permanent employment.

 Some of our programs include one-on-one support following a group program.
 Our research has found that JVS job seekers are most successful when working with a supportive group of other job seekers led by a trained facilitator/instructor.

 Does JVS offer resume or cover letter writing services?